 The True Cost of CFO Consulting vs a Full-Time CFO

 Many founders assume CFO-level guidance requires a full-time executive hire.
-For most businesses between $1 million and $10 million in revenue, that assumption is both expensive and unnecessary.
+For most businesses between $1 million and $10 million in revenue, cfo consulting services are a cost-effective alternative to a full-time hire.

 Salary and Total Compensation Comparison

-A full-time CFO typically commands a base salary of $200,000 to 400,000, plus benefits, equity, and bonuses.
-For a $5 million service business, that’s a significant portion of revenue dedicated to a single hire, which is why understanding fractional CFO hours and 2025 cost structures is crucial when comparing options.
+A full-time CFO typically commands a base salary of $200,000 to 400,000, plus benefits like health insurance, equity, and bonuses.
+For a $5 million service business, that means the true cost includes salary, benefits, and overhead costs dedicated to a single hire, which is why understanding fractional CFO hours and 2025 cost structures is crucial when comparing options.

 CFO consulting, by contrast, is usually structured as a monthly retainer or project-based fee—often a fraction of what you’d pay for a full-time executive while still getting strategic guidance tailored to your business.